nishonow/datealertbot/README.md

 * Daily notifications about birthday.
 * Add/delete events and tasks.
-* Notifications  about events one day before/
+* Notifications about events one day before and the day of tasks.